 - Complete the full programme proposal development process.

 My Programme has been Referred or Rejected - What Should I Need to do Next?

-If your programme proposal has been referred to the College/School for further enhancement, you will receive a list of key recommendations from the Board’s Secretary (member of Academic Quality Services).
+If your programme proposal has been referred to the Faculty/School for further enhancement, you will receive a list of key recommendations from the Board’s Secretary (member of Academic Quality Services).
 Once you have enhanced the proposal and addressed the recommendations made, you may then resubmit your proposal through the process outlined above.